ml-retrospectives/ml-retrospectives.github.io/_pages/06_faq.md

 ### Q: I'm having trouble writing or uploading my retrospective.
 What should I do?

 A: Reach out and contact Ryan Lowe at *ryan.lowe@mail.mcgill.ca*.

+### Q: I have an idea for making this even better!
+What should I do?

+A: Also reach out and contact Ryan Lowe at *ryan.lowe@mail.mcgill.ca*.

 ### Q: Who is involved with this project?